Complete EB-5 Visa Guide:

 USCIS updates which Visa Bulletin chart applies for adjustment filings each month in Adjustment of Status Filing Charts from the Visa Bulletin.

-If you are already in the US in lawful status and a visa number is available for your category, you may be eligible to file Form I-485 at the same time as the I-526E or I-526.
+If you are already in the United States in lawful status, are otherwise eligible to adjust status, and your EB-5 category is current under the Visa Bulletin chart USCIS permits for adjustment filings that month, you may be able to file Form I-485 at the same time as your I-526E or I-526.

 USCIS explains this concept in Concurrent Filing of Form I-485.

-This is the key reason EB5 can be so valuable for founders, executives, and families already in the US: the I-485 stage is what can allow you to request work authorization and travel permission while the EB5 petition continues through adjudication.
+This is the key reason EB-5 can be so valuable for founders, executives, and families already in the United States: the I-485 stage is what can allow you to request work authorization and travel permission while the EB-5 petition continues through adjudication.

 Step 3b: Consular Processing (if you are living outside the U.S.)